The Kerr/CFT correspondence and its extensions: a comprehensive review: Abstract

 \section{Abstract}

-We present a first-principles derivation of the main results of the Kerr/CFT correspondence and its extensions using only tools from gravity and quantum field theory, filling a few gaps in the literature when necessary.
-Firstly, we review properties of extremal black holes that imply, according to semi-classical quantization rules, that their near-horizon quantum states form a centrally-extended representation of the one-dimensional conformal group.
-This motivates the conjecture that the extremal Kerr and Reissner-Nordstr\"om black holes are dual to the chiral limit of a two-dimensional conformal field theory.
-We also motivate the existence of a $SL(2,\mathbb Z)$ family of two-dimensional conformal field theories which describe in their chiral limit the extremal Kerr-Newman black hole.
-We present generalizations in anti-de Sitter spacetime and discuss other matter coupling and higher derivative corrections.
-Secondly, we show how a near-chiral limit of these CFTs reproduces the dynamics of near-superradiant probes around near-extremal black holes in the semi-classical limit.
-Thirdly, we review how the hidden conformal symmetries of asymptotically flat black holes away from extremality combined with their properties at extremality allow for a microscopic accounting of the entropy of non-extremal asymptotically flat rotating or charged black holes.
+We present a first-principles derivation of the main results of the Kerr/CFT correspondence and its extensions using only tools from gravity and quantum field theory.
+Firstly, we review properties of extremal black holes with in particular the construction of an asymptotic Virasoro symmetry in the near-horizon limit.
+The entropy of extremal spinning or charged black holes is shown to match with a chiral half of Cardy's formula.
+Secondly, we show how a thermal 2-dimensional conformal field theory (CFT) is relevant to reproduce the dynamics of near-superradiant probes around near-extremal black holes in the semi-classical limit.
+Thirdly, we review the hidden conformal symmetries of asymptotically-flat black holes away from extremality and present how the non-extremal entropy can be matched with Cardy's formula.
+We follow an effective field theory approach and consider the Kerr-Newman black hole and its generalizations in various supergravity theories.
+The interpretation of these results by deformed dual conformal field theories is discussed and contrasted with properties of standard 2-dimensional CFTs.
 We conclude with a list of open problems.

-\epubtkKeywords{Black holes, holography, AdS/CFT, conformal field theory}
+\epubtkKeywords{Black holes, Holography, AdS/CFT, Conformal field theory}